Whether you are hoping to conceive or are currently pregnant, prenatal vitamins are a must.

 The packaging of the One A Day Women’s Prenatal vitamins can be confusing at first.
 This vitamin comes with another package of vitamins which are DHA supplements, which means you are getting 60 vitamins each, or 120 total.
 Some women have commented that they felt mislead by the packaging to think that there were 120 prenatal vitamins, which there are not.

-The One A Day Women’s Prenatal only needs to be taken once a day, however with the DHA being a separate pill you will need to remember to take one of each.
+The One A Day Women’s Prenatal only needs to be taken once a day, however with the DHA being a separate pill you will need to remember to take one of daily.